kontent-ai/management-sdk-net/README.md

 ContentItemIdentifier identifier = ContentItemIdentifier.ByExternalId("Ext-Item-456-Brno");
 ```

-* **Codenames** are generated automatically by Kentico Cloud based on the object's name.
+* **Codenames** are generated automatically by Kentico Kontent based on the object's name.
 They can make your code more readable but are not guaranteed to be unique.
 Use them only when there is no chance of naming conflicts.
-* (internal) **IDs** are random [GUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) assigned to objects by Kentico Cloud at the moment of import/creation.
+* (internal) **IDs** are random [GUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) assigned to objects by Kentico Kontent at the moment of import/creation.
 They are unique and generated by the system for existing objects.
 This means you cannot use them to refer to content that is not imported yet.
 * **External IDs** are string-based custom identifiers defined by you.
 Use them when importing a batch of cross-referencing content.
 See [Importing linked content](#importing-linked-content) for more details.

 ### Strongly-typed models of your content

 The `ContentManagementClient` also supports working with strongly-typed models.
-You can generate strongly-typed models from your content types using the Kentico Cloud [model generator utility](https://github.com/Kentico/cloud-generators-net).
+You can generate strongly-typed models from your content types using the Kentico Kontent [model generator utility](https://github.com/Kentico/cloud-generators-net).

 ```csharp
 // Elements to update